By: Team-F13-2 Since: Sep 2019 Licence: MIT

 With the addition of the alias feature, a new set of classes were implemented to support the feature.

-encapsulates methods and classes related to this feature.
+A class AliasList encapsulates methods and classes related to this feature.
 It contains a list of

 all command words in $aveNUS will have their mapped alias words removed, being replaced by an empty String.